• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-Planning high school subjects does not have to be a tricky conundrum.
 We may think we want a checklist provided by somebody else, when in fact, guidelines may be of more value.

-Guidelines for must cover high school subjects are more flexible than a checklist because it allows you to take into consideration your family’s goals, your teen’s maturing personality (I know, some days it doesn’t seem like it, but I promise they do grow up) and it allows you to adjust your plan, which is very common too.
+(I know, some days it doesn’t seem like it, but I promise they do grow up) and it allows you to adjust your plan, which is very common too.

-When I shared Homeschool High School The Must Cover Subjects Part 1, my goal in that post was to be sure you knew to build your high school courses or frame with the basics and keep a good balance of the core subjects.
+When I shared Homeschool High School The Must Cover Subjects Part 1, my goal in that post was to be sure you knew to build your high school courses .

 Homeschool High School The Must Cover Subjects Part 2

-Today, I want to share what I call “glam planning” in high school.
 I call these next round of courses you need to decide on glam planning, because they really embellish or add to the goals you have been working on in the younger grades that will now come to fruition in high school.

-Chosen Direction = High School Course Selection
+Chosen Direction Equals High School Course Selection

 The direction your teen chooses to take makes all the difference as to which high school courses are selected.